 Before we begin on this educational journey, please note that unless explicitly stated, this generically refers to both G Suite MyDrives and Shared Drives as Google Drive to keep things a little simpler.
 On the surface, Google Drive may look and feel like any other online content repositories like Box, O365, Dropbox, etc. However, once you begin to dig a little deeper, you’ll quickly find that there are many unique qualities to Google Drive that need careful consideration when planning your G Suite migration.

-We’ll walk you through some of these complexities, what considerations you need to make, and how SkySync can help address them.
-SkySync is agnostic “middleware”– bridging platforms and moving content in any direction – so we’ll be addressing the complexities and considerations moving content to or from Google Drive.
+We’ll review these complexities, what considerations you need to make, and how SkySync can help address them.
+With SkySync as agnostic “middleware”– bridging platforms and moving content in any direction – we’ll address the complexities and considerations of moving content to or from Google Drive.

 A Tale of Two APIs: My Drive & Shared Drives